-5.3 Macro Workloads
+5.3 Macro-workloads

-To evaluate vNFS using realistic applications, we modified cp, 1s, and rm from GNU Coreutils, Filebench [16, 41], and nghttp2 [31] to use the vNFS API; we also implemented an equivalent of GNU tar using vNFS.
+To evaluate vNFS using realistic applications, we modified cp, ls, and rm from GNU Coreutils, Filebench [15, 40], and nghttp2 [31] to use the vNFS API; we also implemented an equivalent of GNU tar using vNFS.

-5.3.1 GNU Coreutils.
+GNU Coreutils.
 Porting cp and rm to vNFS was easy.
 For cp, we added 170 lines of code and deleted 16; for rm, we added 21 and deleted 1.
 Copying files can be trivially achieved using vsscopy, vgetattrs, and vsetattrs.
 Recursively copying directories requires calling vlistdir on the directories and then invoking vsscopy for plain files, vmkdir for directories, and vsymlink for symbolic links-all of which is done in vlistdir's callback function.
 We tested our modified cp with diff -qr to ensure that the copied files and directories were exactly the same as the source.
-Removing files and directories recursively in rm required similar changes except that we used vremove instead of vsscopy.
+Removing files and directories recursively in rm was similar, except that we used vremove instead of vsscopy.

 Porting 1s was more complex because batching is difficult when listing directories recursively in a particular order (e.g., by file size).
-We could not use the recursive mode of vlistdir because the NFS READDIR operation does not follow any specific order when reading directory entries, and the whole directory tree might be too large to fit in memory.
-Instead, vNFS maintains a list of all directories to read in the proper order as specified by the 1s options and repeatedly calls vlistdir (not recursively) on directories at the head of the list until it is empty.
-Note that (1) a directory is removed from the list only after all its children have been read, and (2) subdirectories must be sorted and then inserted immediately after their parent to maintain the proper order in the list.
+We could not use the recursive mode of vlistdir because the NFS READDIR operation does not follow any specific order when reading directory entries, and the whole directory tree may be too large to fit in memory.
+Instead, vNFS maintains a list of all directories to read in the proper order as specified by the 1s options, and repeatedly calls vlistdir (not recursively) on directories at the head of the list until it is empty.
+Note that (1) a directory is removed from the list only after all its children have been read; and (2) sub-directories should be sorted and then inserted immediately after their parent to maintain the proper order in the list.
 We added 392 lines of code and deleted 203 to port 1s to vNFS.
-We verified that our port is correct by comparing the outputs of our 1s with the vanilla version.
+We verified that our port is correct by comparing the outputs of our ls with the vanilla version.

-We used the ported Coreutils programs to copy, list, and remove an entire Linux-4.11.3 source tree, which contains 57,965 files with an average size of 11.6KB, 3,947 directories with an average of 17 children each, and 30 symbolic links.
-The large number of files and directories thoroughly exercises vNFS and demonstrates the performance benefits of compounding.
+We used the ported Coreutils programs to copy, list, and remove an entire Linux-4.6.3 source tree: it contains 53,640 files with an average size of 11.6KB, 3,604 directories with average 17 children per directory, and 23 symbolic links.
+The large number of files and directories thoroughly exercises vNFS and demonstrates the performance impact of compounding.